How a flight attendant from Texas ended up in an ICE detention center for six weeks

 Arroyo and Watkins had negotiated with immigration agencies for weeks to get Saavedra Roman out of detention.
 Then their fears grew that the hearing process could stretch on indefinitely.
 At that point, the Association of Flight Attendants-CWA — a union that has sparred with the Trump administration before — sounded its own alarms, publicly, Thursday night.

-In less than a day, Saavedra Roman became a symbol for those who oppose President Trump’s hard-line immigration stance — a rule-abiding, tax-paying Texan who made an honest mistake and was paying an outrageous penalty.
+In less than a day, Saavedra Roman became a symbol for those who oppose Trump’s immigration stance.

 Major news outlets filed stories, more than 20,000 people signed a petition supporting her and national political figures championed her case.

-“This is an awful story,” tweeted Hillary Clinton before Saavedra Roman early Friday afternoon.
+“This is an awful story,” tweeted Hillary Clinton on Friday before Saavedra Roman was released.

-“Heartbreaking stories like Selene’s underscore the cruelty of the Trump immigration agenda," said Democratic presidential candidate Julián Castro, a little more than four hours before she was released.
+“Heartbreaking stories like Selene’s underscore the cruelty of the Trump immigration agenda,” said Democratic presidential candidate Julián Castro in a tweet, a little more than four hours before she was released.
 “The hundreds of thousands of DREAMers whose futures are jeopardized by this administration deserve better.”

-Bernie Sanders celebrated in a tweet when he heard Saavedra Roman would be released Friday evening, but said there is still work to be done.
+Bernie Sanders celebrated in a tweet when he heard Saavedra Roman would be released Friday evening but said there is work to be done.

 “Selene has been released, but the fight is not over!” he said.
 “She will be fighting her deportation in the upcoming months.
 It makes no sense to deport Dreamers like Selene from the only country they have known as home.
 We must stand with our immigrant sisters and brothers.”